Epidemiology Research Studies

 Epidemiology is the study of health in populations to understand the causes and patterns of health and illness.
 The Epidemiology Program, a research division of VA’s Office of Public Health, conducts research studies and surveillance (the collection and analysis of data) on the health of Veterans.

-Operations Enduring Freedom, Iraqi Freedom and New Dawn Veterans
+Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF) and Operation New Dawn (OND)

 - National Health Study for a New Generation of U.S. Veterans